eegshou/eegshou.github.io/_posts/2022-03-23-analyze_syriatel_customer_data_for_suggestions.markdown

 permalink:  analyze_syriatel_customer_data_for_suggestions
 ---

+This blog covers the steps to analyze SyriaTel customer data.
 In this project, I tried to find the features that are significantly related to the churn of customers for SyriaTel service.
 To this end, I have both analyzed individual features with respect of the churn and built binary classification models for prediction of customer's churn label.

+### Data analysis

 The data is SyriaTel Customer Churn![](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset) with the file name as:  bigml_59c28831336c6604c800002a.csv